Skip to content

 Testing and third-party risk

-DORA places strong emphasis on resilience testing and third-party risk control.
+DORA places strong emphasis on resilience testing and ICT third-party risk control.
 Modulos covers these duties across OFF-16 governance and MFF-16 execution.

 Testing requirements